A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Comparison between agent-based and continuum models

-It is interesting to observe that the increase of immune cell density at later times (due for example to CAR-T therapy \cite{he23}) is not enough alone to eradicate the few tumour cells left, as T-cells are unable to effectively detect tumour cells (not shown).
-On the other hand, for higher chemoattractant secretion rates the immune system may be able to keep the few surviving cancer cells under control and in some cases even to completely eradicate the tumour.
-In this settings we observe a significant effect of stochasticity due to the very low uninfected cell number involved, hence we performed one hundred simulations and compared the final cell number for three different values of the chemoattractant secretion rates, as shown in Fig. \ref{fig:violin}.
-When $\alpha_\phi$ has the reference value and $\gamma_\phi=\alpha_\phi$ (Fig. \ref{fig:violin}a), tumour eradication is observed only in a few simulations and in some others the tumour appears under control for a long time (see supplementary material S6 for an example of this); nevertheless, the majority of the simulations show recurrence.
-As the values of $\alpha_\phi$ and $\gamma_\phi$ increase (Fig. \ref{fig:violin}b), eradication becomes more likely to happen; in the few cases in which recurrence is observed, it happens later.
-When the secretion rates are even higher (Fig. \ref{fig:violin}c), the immune system appears always able to either eradicate the tumour in the wide majority of cases.
-As the secretion rates increase, the number of simulations in which the tumour is not completely eradicated become negligible.
-These scenarios could be interpreted as the situation of a tumour with a very high mutational burden that is well recognised by the immune cells in the area, despite not stimulating the immune system by itself (see, for example, the review \cite{odonnel18} and type 1 tumours described there); it is therefore highly likely that such a tumour never reaches a significant size, as any attempt to grow would be immediately stopped by the immune cells already present in the area.
-Our results show that immunovirotherapy could be efficient in the few cases in which this kind of tumours evade the immune control.
-However, it appears unlikely that a direct increase of the chemokine secretion of uninfected tumour cells could be implemented clinically.
-We remark that in all these situations the agent-based model differs significantly from the continuous model, which always shows tumour relapse.
+It is interesting to observe that the increase of immune cell density at later times (due, for example, to CAR-T therapy \cite{he23}) is not enough alone to eradicate the few tumour cells left, as T-cells are unable to effectively detect tumour cells (not shown).
+On the other hand, for higher chemoattractant secretion rates, the immune system may be able to keep the few surviving cancer cells under control and, in some cases, completely eradicate the tumour.
+In this setting, we observe a significant effect of stochasticity due to the very low uninfected cell number involved.
+When $\alpha_\phi$ has the reference value and $\gamma_\phi=\alpha_\phi$ (Fig. \ref{fig:violin}a and blue lines in Fig. \ref{fig:violin}c-d), tumour eradication is observed only in a few simulations and, in some others, the tumour appears under control for a long time (see supplementary material S6 for an example of this); nevertheless, the majority of the simulations show recurrence.
+When the secretion rates are even higher (Fig. \ref{fig:violin}b and red lines in Fig. \ref{fig:violin}c-d), the immune system appears able to eradicate the tumour in the wide majority of cases.
+The eradication of the infection is captured extremely well by the Poissonian ICP, as shown in Fig. \ref{fig:violin}c.
+On the other hand, the Poissonian TCP is very close to $0$ in both cases and appears totally unable to predict the tumour extinction events of the agent-based models.
+A possible explanation for this discrepancy is that localised cell clusters are more effectively cleared by the immune system than wider, spatially homogeneous populations with a lower density.
+In the agent-based models, stochastic fluctuations during the infection naturally generate such small clusters, whereas the continuum model represents only averages and therefore cannot reproduce this effect.
+As a result, the total cell number is comparable in both models during the decrease, but the actual spatial configuration significantly affects the subsequent dynamics.
+Overall, randomness plays a very important role in therapeutic outcomes.
+We expect that introducing stochasticity into the continuum model would reconcile the two approaches, although determining an appropriate formulation is nontrivial.